-In this paper, we consider the {\it reconstruction problem} of noetherian schemes from their {\it perfect derived categories}: does a triangle equivalence between perfect derived categories $\dpf(X) \cong \dpf(Y)$ imply an isomorphism $X \cong Y$ of noetherian schemes?
-Many authors have studied this kind of reconstruction problem well; see \cite{Ball, Bal02, BO, Cal, SS, Sp}.
+In this paper, we consider the {\it reconstruction problem} of noetherian schemes from their {\it perfect derived categories}, asking whether a triangle equivalence between perfect derived categories $\dpf(X) \cong \dpf(Y)$ implies an isomorphism $X \cong Y$ of noetherian schemes?
+Many authors have studied this kind of reconstruction problem well; see \cite{Ball, Bal02, BO, Cal, Sp}.
 It is well-known that affine noetherian schemes are reconstructed using the triangulated category structures from their perfect derived categories.
 By contrast, this reconstruction problem fails for non-affine noetherian schemes in general.
-For example, Mukai \cite{Muk} proved that for an abelian variety $A$, $A$ and its dual $A^\vee$ (which are not isomorphic in general) have the equivalent perfect derived categories.
+For example, Mukai \cite{Muk} proved that an abelian $A$ and its dual $A^\vee$ (which are not isomorphic in general) have the equivalent perfect derived categories.

 Therefore, the triangulated category structure is insufficient for reconstructing $X$ from $\dpf(X)$.
-Balmer proved that $X$ could be reconstructed from $\dpf(X)$ using the tensor triangulated category structure as follows.
+Balmer proved that $X$ can be reconstructed from $\dpf(X)$ using the tensor triangulated category structure as follows.
 For an essentially small tensor triangulated category $(\cT, \otimes, \one)$, Balmer defined the ringed space $\ttSpec(\cT)$, which we call the {\it Balmer spectrum} of $(\cT, \otimes, \one)$.
 In \cite{Bal05}, he proved that there is an isomorphism

 for the tensor triangulated category $(\dpf(X), \ltensor_{\cO_X}, \cO_X)$.
 This isomorphism shows that $X$ is reconstructed from $\dpf(X)$ using the tensor triangulated category structure.
 Balmer spectra allow us to study tensor triangulated categories via algebro-geometric methods.
 This theory is called {\it tensor triangular geometry} and has been actively studied in various fields of mathematics.
-Recently, Matsui \cite{Mat} introduced the topological space $\tSpec(\cT)$ for a triangulated category $\cT$ to generalize tensor triangular geometry to triangulated categories.
+Recently, the author \cite{Mat} introduced the topological space $\tSpec(\cT)$ for a triangulated category $\cT$ to generalize tensor triangular geometry to arbitrary essentially small triangulated categories.
 We call $\tSpec(\cT)$ the {\it triangular spectrum} of $\cT$.
 For the perfect derived category $\dpf(X)$ of a noetherian scheme $X$, it is shown in \cite{Mat} that there is an immersion

 of topological spaces.